Financial Clarity Dashboard

 Problem:

 Leadership was struggling to stay on top of financial performance.
-Reports were slow, spreadsheets were out of sync, and no one could confidently say where the business stood — or what was driving the $250K+ gap in forecasted vs. actual expenses.
+Reports were slow, spreadsheets were often out of sync, and no one could confidently say where the business stood—or what was driving the $250K+ gap between forecasted and actual expenses.

 Project Goals: